DataFire/Integrations/integrations/generated/osf/README.md

       * files `string`: A link to the list of storage providers that have been enabled on this node.
       * forked_from `string`: A link to the node which this node was forked from, if this node is a fork.
       * forks `string`: A link to the list of nodes that are forks of this node.
+      * groups `string`: A link to the list of groups that have permissions to the node.
-      * identifiers `string`: A link to the list of identifiers for this node (i.e. ARK and DOI identifiers).
+      * identifiers `string`: A link to the list of identifiers for this node (i.e. DOI identifiers).
       * license `string`: A link to the license that has been applied to this node.
       * linked_nodes `string`: A link to the list of nodes that are linked to the current node.
       * logs `string`: A link to the list of log actions pertaining to this node.
       * node_links `string`: A link to the list of nodes that are linked to the current node.
 This field has been deprecated as of verson 2.1; use the linked_nodes link instead.
       * parent `string`: A link to the node that is the direct parent of the current node, if the current node is a child node.
-      * preprints `string`: A link to the list of preprints that this node relates to.
+      * preprints `string`: A link to the list of preprints for which this node contains supplemental materials.
       * registrations `string`: A link to the list of registrations that have been created from this node.
       * root `string`: A link to the node that is the top-level parent of the current node.
 If the current node is the top-level node, the root is the current node.
       * template_node `string`: A link to the node that the current node was templated from, if the current node was created from a template.